dell/csm-docs/content/docs/replication/deployment/powerscale.md

 If you wish to use `SyncIQ` encryption you should ensure that you've added server certificate first by navigating to `Data protection->SyncIQ->Settings`.

-After adding the certificate you can choose to use it by checking `Encrypt SyncIQ connection` and choosing it from the dropdown.
+After adding the certificate, you can choose to use it by checking `Encrypt SyncIQ connection` from the dropdown.

 After that, you can add similar certificates of other arrays in `SyncIQ->Certificates`, ensure you've added the certificate of the array you want to replicate to.